 Respiratory depression is the most potentially dangerous adverse reaction of opioid administration.
 The incidence is low with commonly used doses, being dose-dependent for both hydrophilic and lipophilic opioids.
 The overall risk of respiratory depression after neuraxial opioids is less than 1%, very similar to that of opioids administered via the parenteral route.
 Other adverse reactions of morphine include gastrointestinal effects (constipation, nausea, vomiting), CNS effects (sedation, dizziness), cardiovascular effects (bradycardia, hypotension), urinary retention, and pruritus; it remains unclear if these side effects are dose-related.
 More specifically, the risks of epidural morphine should be considered during pregnancy, particularly if prolonged use.
 Although the risk of teratogenicity is low, epidural morphine during labor and delivery increases the risk of respiratory depression and bradycardia in both the mother and the neonate.

 Epidural morphine, as well as intravenous morphine, should be used with extreme caution in patients with respiratory conditions such as COPD, acute bronchial asthma, or upper airway obstruction since it can further decrease the respiratory drive.
 Additionally, practitioners should avoid using morphine in cases of previous allergy or hypersensitivity reaction to morphine or other opioids.
-Since the epidural administration of morphine reduces gastroduodenal motility, it should be avoided in patients with confirmed or suspected paralytic ileus.
+Since the epidural administration of morphine reduces gastroduodenal motility, clinicians should avoid using it in patients with confirmed or suspected paralytic ileus.
 Any absolute contraindication to neuraxial anesthesia, including coagulopathy, infection at the site of puncture, or patient refusal, are also contraindications to spinal or epidural opioids.

 The therapeutic effect of epidural morphine is assessable through subjective and objective findings.
 Although the ultimate goal of morphine is pain control, it is important to monitor other parameters like mental status, blood pressure, or respiratory drive.
 Detection of opioid-induced respiratory depression after neuraxial morphine may be challenging since the respiratory rate may or may not decrease.
 Capnography, pulse oximetry, respiratory rate, and level of consciousness all require monitoring in all patients receiving opioids.
 Due to epidural morphine delay onset of action compared to fentanyl or sufentanil, patients should be monitored closely for 18 to 24 hours after neuraxial morphine.